Joey Votto Player Props: Reds vs. Braves

 - Votto hit .205 with 18 doubles, a triple, 11 home runs and 44 walks.

-- Votto picked up an RBI in 27 games last season out of 91 (29.7%), including multiple RBIs in 9.9% of those games (nine times) and three or more RBIs on five occasions..
+- In 29.7% of his 91 games a year ago, Votto picked up an RBI (27 times).
+He also had nine games with multiple RBIs (9.9%), and three or more RBIs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.